IreneKilgannon/pands-project/README.md

 Machine learning is a form of artifical intelligence.
 Machine learning uses a mix a statistics and computer science and its aim is to develop a model that learns to make predictions and inferences from patterns in existing data and apply it to new data without step by step instructions.

 The three most common machine learning applications are regression, classification and clustering.
 [Linear regression analysis](https://realpython.com/linear-regression-in-python) is used for predictive analysis on continuous data.
-[Classification](https://www.datacamp.com/blog/ classification-machine-learning) is performed on categorical data and is used to predict the label of a given input.
-For example a classification could be used in the iris data set could predict to the species of the iris.
+[Classification](https://www.datacamp.com/blog/classification-machine-learning) is performed on categorical data and is used to predict the label of a given input.
+For example classification could be used in the iris data set to predict to the species of the iris.
 The first chapter of Introduction to Machine Learning with Python by Andreas C Muller and Sarah Guido demonstrates how to build a model to classify iris species.
 The iris data set is still used to test improvements in classification models.
 [Clustering](https://builtin.com/data-science/data-clustering-python) divides data into groups based on similarity.
 Clustering is a type of unsupervised machine learning, regression and classification are supervised machine learning.

 Regresssion attempts to determine the relationship between a dependent variable (sometimes called a target variable) and a series of other independent variables (sometimes called features or predictor variables).
 In simple linear regression there is only one predictor variable.
 Multiple linear regression has multiple features to predict the value for the target variable.